-7. Fin d words corresponding to the following definitions in the text.

-1. actions taken to remove, prevent, or protect against

-something undesirable or dangerous.

-2. an action of deceiving somebody in order to make money

-or obtain goods illegally.

-3. a small change or addition to something that improves.

-4. careful and thorough examination.

-5. an owner of shares in a business company.

-6. a person who buys goods or uses services.

-7. the official power to make legal decisions and judgements

-٠. about something.

-8. operating in or between many different countries.

-9. a person that is injured, killed or destroyed as the result

-9. of crime, bad luck, an accident, etc.

-10 a close working relationship involving communication

-10.

-between groups of people, units of organisations.

-8. Cor ntinue sentences according to the text and translate them.

--

-1. The police alone are unable

-2. Each separate type of economic crime is

-3. The first line of defense against economic crime is

-4. The individual consumer should become familiar with

-5. Governments have functions such as

-6. The key to fraud prevention on the part of organisations is the development and

-7. Procedures for the of basic aspects of a government's

-٠. or a company's operation can help safeguard against a variety

-of economic crimes.

-8. The challenge of money laundering and

-9. Because many fraud offences do not involve

-- The transnational dimension of many economic crimes requires

-10.

-·
+1 actions taken to remove, prevent, or protect against something undesirable or dange rous.
+2 an action of deceiving somebody in order to make money or obtain goods illegally.
+3 a small change or addition to something that improves.
+4 careful and thorough examination.
+5 an owner of shares in a business company.
+6 a person who buys goods or uses services.
+7 the official power to make legal decisions and judgements about something.
+8 operating in or between many different countries.
+9 a person that is injured, killed or destroyed as the result of crime, bad luck, an accident, etc. 10 a close working relationship involving communication between groups of people, a close working relationship involving communication between groups of people, of organizations. units units o of organizations. units of Continues 1.
+The po sentences according to the text and translate them. lice alone are unable Continue 1.
+The po 2.
+Each so sentences according to the text and translate them.
+Continue 1.
+The po 2.
+Each so 3.
+The fir sentences according to the text and translate them. lice alone are unableeparate type of economic crime is units of Continue 1.
+The pool 2.
+Each so 3.
+The fir 4.
+The income. sentences according to the text and translate them. lice alone are unable eparate type of economic crime is st line of defense against economic crime is units of Continue 1.
+The pool 2.
+Each so 3.
+The fir 4.
+The inc 5.
+Govern sentences according to the text and translate them. lice alone are unable eparate type of economic crime is st line of defense against economic crime is dividual consumer should become familiar with units of Continue 1.
+The pool 2.
+Each so 3.
+The fir 4.
+The incomplete the continue of the con sentences according to the text and translate them. lice alone are unable eparate type of economic crime is st line of defense against economic crime is dividual consumer should become familiar with enments have functions such as units of Continue 1.
+The pool 2.
+Each so 3.
+The fir 4.
+The incomplete of the key 7.
+Proceed help so sentences according to the text and translate them. lice alone are unable eparate type of economic crime is dividual consumer should become familiar with ements have functions such as y to fraud prevention on the part of organizations is the development and lures for the of basic aspects of a government's or a company's operation can afeguard against a variety of economic crimes. units of Continue 1.
+The pool 2.
+Each so 3.
+The fir 4.
+The incomplete the continue of the con sentences according to the text and translate them. lice alone are unable eparate type of economic crime is st line of defense against economic crime is dividual consumer should become familiar with mments have functions such as y to fraud prevention on the part of organizations is the development and lures for the of basic aspects of a government's or a company's operation can

-9. Exp plain the meanings of the following words and word combinations.
+9. Explain the meanings of the following words and word combinations.

-a. countermeasures
+- a. countermeasures

-b. vulnerability
+- b. vulnerability

-c. consumer
+- c. consumer

-d. investor
+- d. investor

-e. pitfalls
+- e. pitfalls

-f. refinement
+- f. refinement

-g. scrutiny
+- g. scrutiny

-h. •
+- h. public disclosure

-i. tax evasion
+- i. tax evasion

-- - j. follow the money trail
+- j. follow the money trail

 - k. face-to-face interaction

-- 1 informal liaison
+- I. informal liaison